API Reference

 }, 200);

 The runWhenConditionTrue() method executes the callback function when the conditionFunction returns true.
-The method uses a polling mechanism, which may cause flickering.
+The method uses a polling mechanism, which might cause flickering.
 Use runWhenElementPresent() instead for improved performance.
 Refer to the runWhenElementPresent() description for details.

 Arguments